 You will need to be logged in to the UML Library to access some of the material in this guide.
 If you are logged in to your UML email you are logged in to the library.
 You may get an additional authentication phone call from Duo.
 This is routine.

 If prompted, enter your UML email credentials.
 If you still have trouble, clear the cache on your device.
 Email not working?
 Troubleshoot from here.

 To explore the amazing breadth of inorganic chemistry extending far beyond the confines of this course you will write a short paper exploring an application (catalysis, biochemistry, medicinal chemistry, solid state....) of a randomly assigned transition metal based on a recent article in the professional chemical literature.

 Your paper will focus on the transition metal and discuss the application in the context of the fundamentals of inorganic chemistry.
 This is an opportunity to explore inorganic chemistry in a direction of personal interest and use your newly acquired knowledge.

 The link above takes you to the Internet Archive where you will find the full text of this book.
-However you can only read it for an hour at a time and you need to create an account on the Internet Archive.
+Create an account and borrow for an hour (so others can have an opportunity to read the book).
 Be sure to click the "Return" button when no longer using the book.